 Chain nose and round nose pliers

-1. Make two beaded chains by turning wrapped loops, using the resin beads, small round brass beads, and brass wire.
+1. Make two beaded chains by turning wrapped loops, using the focal beads, small round brass beads or bead caps, and brass wire.
 Use the file to smooth any sharp ends.

 2. Fold a 2 ft length of interesting chain into thirds, but not necessarily even thirds.
 Use a jump ring at each end to gather them up.
 Attach the chain ends to the beaded chains using the same jump rings.

-3. Attach the other ends of the beaded chains to short lengths of a second style of chain (copper-colored).
+3. Attach the other ends of the beaded chains to short lengths of a second style of chain (smaller antique gold colored).
 Attach the other ends of the chains to the clasp halves.

 Copyright 2011 Cyndi Lavin.
 Not to be reprinted, resold, or redistributed for profit.
 May be printed out for personal use or distributed electronically provided that entire file, including this notice, remains intact.